-- 12.1.4.
-Salaries shall be determined either through provisions of Measure C or by making the following salary adjustments, whichever is greater: - Effective the first pay period following approval by the City of Rocklin City Council, all classifications will receive a 5.0% base salary increase. - Effective January 19, 2019, all classifications will receive a 2.0% base salary increase. - Effective February 1, 2020, all sworn classifications will receive a 2.0% base salary increase.
+11.1.3 Salaries shall be determined either through provisions of Measure C or by making the following salary adjustments, whichever is greater:

+Effective July 2, 2022 all classifications will receive a 4.0% base salary increase.

+- Effective the first full pay period of July 2023, all classifications will receive a 3.0% base salary increase. - Effective the first full pay period of July 2024, all classifications will receive a 2.0% base salary increase.
-Due to recruitment and retention challenges with sworn classifications, the City will increase the base salary reflected in 12.1.4. above for all sworn classifications by an additional 1% for a total of 6%, effective the first pay period following approval by the City of Rocklin City Council, and an additional 1% for a total of 3%, effective February 1, 2020.

-12.2.
-Salary Schedules
+11.1.4 Salary Schedules

-The salary schedules for each job classification in the Rocklin Police Officers' Association Bargaining Unit are set forth in Addendums A and B of this Agreement.
+The salary schedules for each job classification in the Rocklin Police Officers' Association are set forth to identify the Base Salary Step Schedule of this Agreement.
 It is understood that implementation of any salary increase or market adjustment may vary slightly due to the impact of rounding.

-A. Salary Schedule A and Establishment of Salary Schedule B

-Effective January 1, 2018, or upon approval by the City Council whichever is latest, each job classification shall have two salary schedules; Schedule A and Schedule B.

-B. Move to Salary Schedule B from Salary Schedule A
+- 1. Salary Schedule A and Establishment of Salary Schedule B: Each job classification have two salary schedules; Schedule A and Schedule B. - 2.
+Move to Salary Schedule B from Salary Schedule A: All employees hired prior to January 1, 2018 remain on Salary Schedule A until they have achieved step

-All employees hired prior to January 1, 2018, shall remain on Salary Schedule A until they have achieved step 6 of the salary range in their respective classification.
-Upon achievement of step 6, such employees will move to Salary Schedule B.
+6 of the salary range in their respective classification.
+Upon achievement of step 6, such employees will move to Step 9 on Salary Schedule B.